yale-nova/found-in-translation/README.md

 ### Attack Efficacy
 The Attack Efficacy experiments compare the accuracies of our attack, IHOP, and a Naive Bayes classifier in predicting ground-truth access sequences across application-level objects.

 A breakdown of estimated times is shown below.
-Please note that for DLRM, LLM, HNSW, the estimated times for our attack (FIT) are doubled as it is evaluated on page traces from Nitro *and* SGX Enclaves.
+Please note that for DLRM, LLM, and HNSW, the estimated times for our attack (FIT) are doubled as it is evaluated on page traces from Nitro *and* SGX Enclaves.
 The remaining experiments use only Nitro page traces.

 | Use Case          | FIT (GPU)  | FIT (CPU) | IHOP |  Naive Bayes |
 |-------------------|----------|------------|-------|-------------|